khansubhan95/khansubhan95.github.io/index.md

 ---
 I am a full stack developer located in Chicago, Illinois.

 I began software development while in College, where I mostly dabbled in web development using Python and Django.
 Around that time, I grew interested in the changes that were happening in JavaScript at the time and moved to Node.js and React.
+I also decided to invest in Java and learnt the Spring framework.

 I have worked as an FPGA Verification Engineer at Wipro in the past.
 I graduated in ECE from Osmania University in 2017.

-I am currently looking for a software engineer position, preferably in a full stack role You can find my resume [here](https://drive.google.com/file/d/1nUXzMWQRzkEihO_o3TpTOUsb8oxNLeFh/view?usp=sharing)
+I am currently looking for a software engineer position, preferably in a full stack role.
+Here's my [**resume**](https://drive.google.com/file/d/1nUXzMWQRzkEihO_o3TpTOUsb8oxNLeFh/view?usp=sharing).

-**Portfolio** All recent projects (with links to code and live versions) can be found [here](/portfolio)
+My portfolio, with links to source code and demo versions, can be found [**here**](/portfolio).

 #### Technical Skills